MTU-Programmer/Sementer2/README.md

-# Sementer2
+# Semester2
-Little snippets of source code I wrote while studying during semester 2
+Little snippets of source code I wrote while studying during semester 2.
+These are in Java.